tessercat/daoistic-book/daodejing/40/english.md

-Going backwards is how Dao makes progress.
+Going backward is how Dao moves forward.
 Failing is how Dao is fulfilled.

 Society exists for a reason.